 1. Master the 8-Hour Setback Strategy

-The single most effective way to lower your heating bill without spending a dime is mastering your thermostat.
-The U.S. Department of Energy states that setting your thermostat back by 7 to 10 degrees Fahrenheit for just 8 hours a day can save you up to 10% a year on heating.[2]
+The single most effective way to lower your heating bill without spending a dime is mastering the psychology of your thermostat.
+The U.S. Department of Energy states that setting your thermostat back by 7 to 10 degrees Fahrenheit for just 8 hours a day can save you up to 10% a year on heating.

 2. Harvest Free Solar Heat

-The Daily Routine:
+The Daily Sun Routine:

 Morning: Open the curtains or blinds on all South-facing and West-facing windows as soon as the sun hits them.
-The radiant heat from the sun acts as a natural space heater, warming the air and the furniture in the room for absolutely zero cost.
+The radiant heat from the sun acts as a natural space heater, actively warming the air and the furniture in the room for zero cost.

 3. The DIY Draft Hunt

-The Incense Test: On a cold, windy day, light a stick of incense (or a candle) and walk slowly around the perimeter of your doors, windows, and electrical outlets.
+The Incense Test: On a cold, windy day, light a stick of incense (or a candle) and walk slowly around the perimeter of your doors, windows, and exterior electrical outlets.
 If the smoke begins to dance horizontally, you have found a draft.

 4. Zone Heating and the Humidity Hack